 For all our food history friends who are not able to attend in person - we'll bring the Roundtables to you!

-Open the day with a wide-reaching conversation about how migrations of people throughout American history have shaped our foodways and influence profound cultural exchanges around food.
+A discussion to open the day with a wide-reaching conversation about how migrations of people throughout American history have shaped our foodways and influenced profound cultural exchanges around food.

 11:10 AM–12:10 PM